 Thanks to The Colony and Canyons Resort, there are now a couple of alternative trails and routes in the Iron Mountain area.
 These trails will add distance and challenge to your Mid Mountain Trail experience.
 Use the newest trail in the area, Pinecone Ridge Trail, to ride a 30-mile loop on the Wasatch Crest Trail.
 Begin by riding up Armstrong Trail, continue to Pinecone Ridge, right on the Wasatch Crest Trail, down the Ridge Connector Trail, right on Mid Mountain Trail and down Spiro to Park City Mountain Resort.

 Trails: Ambush Trail, Colin’s Trail, Mid Mountain Trail, Pinecone Ridge Trail, Ridge Connector Trail, Rob’s Trail, Rosebud’s Heaven, UOP

 Access points are from Silver Lake Lodge at Deer Valley, various locations within Park City Mountain and Canyons Resort.
-Please do not park in the Community Church parking lot on Sundays between 8am and 12pm.
+Additional parking for trails connecting to Rob's can be found at the Park City Community Church, except for Sundays from 8am to 12pm.
+Please respect posted signage.
+To control congestion and related impacts in this area, enforcement will take place through ticketing, booting, and towing.
 Best parking for this area is in the lower Canyons Resort parking lot.